-Students in the nursing programs are required to pay fees for standardized examinations.
-Students are required to have a physical examination and immunizations, purchase liability insurance, uniforms and equipment, and provide their own transportation to assigned clinical sites.
-Clinical agencies may require students to have health insurance, undergo fingerprinting, and have criminal background clearance.
+Students in the nursing programs are required to pay clinical fees and to pay expenses for required equipment, uniforms, criminal background checks, drug screens, specified learning resources and standardized examinations.
+Students are required to have a physical examination and to submit proof of immunizations and titers, purchase liability and health insurance, and provide their own transportation to and from assigned clinical sites.
+Clinical agencies may require students to undergo fingerprinting, drug screening, and have criminal background clearance.